 pitch drop experiment

-The world's longest running experiment.
+The pitch drop experiment is the world's longest running experiment.
 It started in 1927 when Thomas Parnell,

 the first professor of physics at the University of Queensland in Brisbane,